stein212/js-objects-classes-explanation/README.md

     }
 }

-// So we can create teachers like so let s1 = new Student(
+// So we can create students like so let s1 = new Student(
     'Cathy',
     'Ng',